 This information describes what platelets are, the precautions you need to take when your platelet count is low, common signs of bleeding, and what you should do if bleeding does occur.

-Platelets are cells in your blood that help your blood clot.
-They are produced in bone marrow, the soft, spongy center in most of the large bones.
+Platelets are fragments of cells in your blood that help your blood clot.
+They are made in bone marrow, the soft, spongy center in most of the large bones.
 The main function of platelets is to control bleeding.

 A normal platelet count is 150,000 to 400,000 platelets per microliter (mcL) of blood.
 Your platelet count is measured during a blood test called a complete blood count (CBC).